Energy sector:

 Domestic export enterprises are taking full advantage of opportunities to build brands and market products in the potential Middle East - Africa market.

-From the CEPA Agreement, Vietnam and the UAE have agreed to make a strong commitment to trade liberalization, committing to eliminate tariffs in a phased manner for 99% of Vietnam's exports to the UAE, while Vietnam also commits to eliminate tariffs in a phased manner for 98.5% of the UAE's exports to Vietnam.
+Under the CEPA Agreement, Vietnam and the UAE have agreed to make a strong commitment to trade liberalization, pledging to eliminate tariffs on 99% of Vietnam's exports to the UAE, while Vietnam also committed to eliminating tariffs on 98.5% of the UAE's exports to Vietnam.
 The CEPA also includes many provisions to facilitate trade and investment, in line with current trends in digital transformation and green development.

 Trade defense sector

-Tin Tuc newspaper published information: "Taking advantage of FTA to reduce risks and increase export advantages"
+Tin Tuc newspaper published the information: "Taking advantage of FTA to reduce risks and increase export advantages"

 Investment Newspaper published the news: "Aluminum and steel enterprises review exports to the EU market"

-The Trade Remedies Authority (TRA) of the Ministry of Industry and Trade said that the European Commission recently announced the Action Plan on Steel and Metals.
-This action plan "implements measures to maintain and expand Europe's industrial capacity in the steel and metal sectors" and is designed to "enhance the competitiveness of the industry and protect its future".
-In the face of a series of measures to protect the EU's aluminum and steel industry, the TRA recommends that the Association and enterprises producing/exporting products such as steel and aluminum review their production and export activities to the EU and closely monitor market movements to promptly develop response plans when necessary.
+The Trade Remedies Authority (TDA) of the Ministry of Industry and Trade said that the European Commission recently announced the Action Plan on Steel and Metals.
+This action plan "implements measures to maintain and expand Europe's industrial capacity in the steel and metal sectors" and is designed to "enhance the industry's competitiveness and protect its future".
+In the face of a series of measures to protect the EU's aluminum and steel industry, the TDA recommends that the Association and enterprises producing/exporting products such as steel and aluminum review their production and export activities to the EU and closely monitor market movements to promptly develop response plans if necessary.

 Source: https://congthuong.vn/tin-cong-thuong-263-kiem-tra-kinh-doanh-xuat-khau-gao-fta-gia-tang-loi-the-cho-xuat-khau-380162.html